Procurement & Tendering Policy

 - Approved orders

 There shall be proper separation of duties between:

-- The person who orders a particular purchase from a
+- The person who orders a particular purchase.

 Procurement planning is part of the budgeting process.
 Each departmental head is responsible for planning his/her project’s estimated procurement needs on regular basis through the use of the procurement plan , which indicates the items to be bought in the various quarters of the year.
 The procurement officer will use the plan for requisitions.
 FNC’s procurement committee discuss the plan at the beginning of each year and as need may arise within the year.
 The plan will also require the final approval of the project coordinator, who will share it with the executive director for comments before approval.

 Each specific procurement procedure process shall be initiated by procurement requisitions to the procurement officer from the requesting department and should show detailed specifications and requirements for the item(s) being requested.
 They should also indicate that the item is budgeted for.
 The PRs allows the departments flexibility within the overall annual plans regarding specifications, exact quantities, delivery dates, etc. They are also used to cater for unplanned or emergency procurement.